-When I was growing up in Westchester (aka the Cuban hub), there was always a couple of boxes of Caserita Croquetas in my family’s freezer.
-I went to Rockway Elementary School for my first 7 years of education, and one of the sandwiches that my mom packed for me at least once a week was Croquetas on White Bread with American Cheese & Mustard.
+When I was growing up in Westchester (aka the Cuban hub), there was always a couple of boxes of Caserita croquetas in my family’s freezer.
+I went to Rockway Elementary School for my first 7 years of education.

-My love and obsession for Croquetas can be traced back to that orange Caserita box, which was present all over my childhood.
+My love and obsession for croquetas can be traced back to that orange Caserita box.
+It was present all over my childhood.
 I thought Caserita was extinct until a recent visit to Publix.

 It’s been in my freezer for a few days now, but I haven’t built up the courage to fry them and see what they taste like.
 I’m kinda afraid it will change my thoughts on something that I remember so fondly.

-I’ve even considered frying them up the day after Croquetapalooza in place of opening up a bottle of wine to celebrate.
+I’ve even considered frying them up the day after one of my Croqueta Palooza events in place of opening up a bottle of sangria to celebrate.

 They may sit there forever.
 What would you do?